- Work reports are due on the last scheduled day of the work term, regardless of when your last official workday is.

 Your work term report should be around 1,500 to 2,000 words, double-spaced using 12pt font and written in the third person informal, standard English.
 Please avoid the use of contractions and remember to spell-check and proofread your work before submission.

 Remember to use headings and subheadings to structure your report and avoid the use of underlines and large blank spaces between sections.
-Try to be as consistent as possible with formatting and remember to retain an electronic copy as the Faculty of Mathematics expects you to be able to make corrections on campus.
+Use block format and follow the Formatting Booklet to ensure your report is formatted correctly.
+Remember to retain an electronic copy as the Faculty of Mathematics expects you to be able to make corrections on campus.

 Students should structure their report in the following order: